England Football Online

 England: M.Murray, J.Samuel, Paul Konchesky (P.Clarke), T.Bramble (Michael Dawson), Gareth Barry, Jermaine Jenas, D.Prutton, Joe Cole, Francis Jeffers, F.Ameobi (M.Taylor), Michael Carrick.

-The match details displayed on the chest were in the following format:
+Surnames were worn on the back, and the match details displayed on the chest were in the following format (not actual font):

 SLOVAKIA U21